Deep Learning’s Uncertainty Principle

 This leads me to the inevitable reality that the best we can do is to have machines render very intuitive ‘fake explanations’.
 Fake explanations are not false explanations, but rather incomplete explanations with a goal toward eliciting an intuitive understanding.
 This is what good teachers do, this is what Richard Feynman did when he explained quantum mechanics to his students.

 In addition, this explains the real-world fragility of symbolic systems.
 Symbolic rules are abstract interpretations of a system.
 Artificial Intelligence as envisioned in the late 1950’s was based on creating enough logical rules to arrive at human intelligence (see: Cyc).
 Decades of research in AI has been wasted on this top down approach.
 An alternative more promising bottom up approach (see: Artificial Intuition) is the basis of Deep Learning.

-This Holographic Principle is a very compelling tell of how Deep Learning works.
-Unfortunately, just like Quantum Physics, it is belongs to a realm that is simply beyond our own intuition.
+The Holographic Principle is a very compelling tell of how Deep Learning works.
+Unfortunately, just like Quantum Physics, it belongs to a realm that is simply beyond our own intuition.
 Sir Roger Penrose may have been on the right track when he speculated that brains work as a consequence of quantum behavior.
 However, I have doubts that this is true.

 I will grant this observations that we simply don’t have enough detail as to how the brain actually works (see: “Surprise Neurons are More Complex”).
 There are also good arguments that certain animals (i.e. bird brains for navigation) are enabled by unique mechanisms found in the physical world.